 Note: Pacers are required to carry the same required gear minus the SPOT.

 Pacers are responsible for their own transportation to and from the course and are not allowed to leave a car parked at an aid station.
+This takes some planning.
+Utilize the Facebook Group to coordinate rides with other races, pacers, and crew.
 More information on Pacing is here.

 We define trail work as maintenance of existing trails and development of new.
-This can include cutting/clearing logs, improving drainage and tread, benching, trimming overgrowth, etc. It does not include picking up trash.
+This can include cutting/clearing logs, improving drainage and tread, benching, trimming overgrowth, etc. It must be a work party organized by a third-party (usually the non-profit organization that arranges the trail work event).
+It does not include picking up trash, and cannot be just you heading out on your own to do work.
 The trails can be anywhere in the world.
 This report shows all current entrants and notes those who have completed all 8 hours.
 Waitlisters won’t show on this report until they are actually in the race, even if you’ve submitted your hours.

 Go Beyond Racing hosts several trail work events throughout the year – check our Events Calendar for those.
 We will also post opportunities we hear of in the Oregon 200 Facebook Group.